Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

-The New York Knicks, Julius Randle included, square off versus the Miami Heat at 3:30 PM ET on Saturday in the 2023 NBA Playoffs.
+Julius Randle and his New York Knicks teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 7:30 PM ET on Monday.

-Let's break down the prop bets available for Randle, using stats and trends to make good predictions.
+With prop bets available for Randle, let's break down some stats and trends to help you find good wagers.

 Julius Randle Prop Bets vs. the Heat